Stonelinks/stonelinks.github.io/contents/projects/amf/index.md

 - Developed strong communication skills by working with astrophysicists, engineers, hardware vendors, etc.
 - Gained valuable technical experience with automation, programming, engineering, astrophysics, materials science and more

+##The Software

-My major accomplishment at Harvard has been writing a software suite to automate the complex task of creating an optic given specific geometry, thicknesses, and various other parameters.
-Along the journey of implementing this software, I have had to develop a fairly complex UI, control sequences, hardware monitors, error checkers and motion control algorithms.
+My major accomplishment at Harvard has been writing a software suite to automate the task of creating an optic given a set of parameters.
+Along the journey of implementing this software, I have had to develop a complex UI, control sequences, hardware monitors, error checkers and motion control algorithms.

 One of the most challenging parts has been the program's organization.
-As the complexity of the programs have increased, I've had to rework the architecture several times to increase efficiency, eliminate redundant code, and ultimately make the whole application much tighter, portable and friendly to use and develop.
-The utilities I wrote also allow me to monitor and control chamber hardware without being physically present in the lab (extremely valuable for troubleshooting from home or out of state).
+As the complexity of the programs have increased, I've had to rework the architecture several times to increase run efficiency (these things take hours sometimes), eliminate redundant code, and ultimately make the whole application much tighter, portable and friendly both for users and me, the developer.
+The utilities I wrote also allow me to monitor and control chamber hardware without being physically present in the lab (extremely valuable for troubleshooting remotely).

+The current incarnation of the software has actually split into two major parts.
+At the lowest level, there is a __LabVIEW hardware interpreter__ and simple tools for manually controlling the chambers.
+Fundamentally, there a simple instruction set (with things in it like `MOVE_AXIS`, `OPEN_SHUTTER`, etc.) that it implements.
+Lists of these instructions are fed into it and it executes them sequentially and moves chamber hardware.
+The other program, a __simple [webpy](http://webpy.org/) application__, actually generates and keeps track of these instructions and the parameters used to generate them.
+The source code for this web ui is [available on github](https://github.com/Stonelinks/amf).
+This decoupling is really nice since there are so many different types of coatings, optic geometries and chamber hardware configurations.
+LabVIEW requires an extraordinary amount of work for developing large scale applications such as this, so keeping the LabVIEW components simple has turned out to be a fantastic choice.

 <div class="media-container">